-This tool is excellent for performing competitor research and you can also see the traffic trends for each keyword.
+This tool is excellent for performing competitor analysis and you can also see the traffic trends for each keyword.

 Depending on the package you want, prices range between $19 to $99 USD per month (you will receive a discount if paying for a year in advance).